 I assume that all employers share the same matching formula (initially, a 50% match for contributions up to 6% of income with immediate vesting).
 Because more workers participate and contribute under auto-enrollment, the policy has the potential to increase employers' matching costs.
-In order to satisfy employers' aggregate budget constraint (13), I assume that employers respond to the policy in one of three ways:
+In order to satisfy employers' aggregate budget constraint (9), I assume that employers respond to the policy in one of three ways:

 Reducing profits.
-The first scenario assumes that the policy's incidence falls completely on employers, who reduce their profits to cover higher matching costs.
+The first scenario assumes that the policy's incidence falls completely on employers who reduce their profits to cover higher matching costs.
 This reduction in profits is assumed to have no direct effect on social welfare and no effect on the interest rate (which is calibrated to match the long-term yield on government bonds).
-This assumption is implicit in previous characterizations of an optimal default contribution rate that did not feature employers' budget constraints (Bernheim et al., 2015; Goldin and Reck, 2018).
-A drawback of this specification is that the direct effect of auto-enrollment on welfare cannot be disentangled from the effect of employers spending more on matching, which increases workers' total compensation.
+This assumption is implicit in previous characterizations of an optimal default contribution rate that did not feature employers' budget constraints (Bernheim et al., 2015; Goldin and Reck, 2020).
+A drawback of this specification is that the direct effect of auto-enrollment on welfare cannot be disentangled from the effect of employers increasing workers' total compensation by spending more on matching.

-38Note that because preferences are homogeneous, lifetime utility is ex-ante identical across individuals.
+&lt;sup>39Note that because preferences are homogeneous, lifetime utility is ex-ante identical across individuals.

-39Note that since employers are ex-ante identical in this set-up, the aggregate employers' budget constraint is equal, in expectations, to each individual employer's budget constraint.
+&lt;sup>40Note that since employers are ex-ante identical in this set-up, the aggregate employers' budget constraint is equal, in expectations, to each individual employer's budget constraint.